Imagine a typical morningYou arrive at work, boot up your computer, open your email, and see…

 Almost two-thirds of global organizations find themselves unprepared to comply with the GDPR, according to a recent Osterman research study, a fact that is hardly surprising given the complexity of today’s corporate data environments.
 With potential fines in the million (or even billion) euro range, managing unstructured (customer and employee) data needs to be a priority.

-At the very least, organizations affected by the GDPR must be able to respond to these requests.
+At the very least, organizations affected by the General Data Privacy Regulation must be able to respond to these requests.
 If you received this email today, would you be prepared?

 If not, it will cost you.